l7mp/stunner/docs/examples/livekit/README.md

         - name: livekit-server
 ```

-Once the Gateway resouce is installed into Kubernetes, STUNner will create a Kubernetes LoadBalancer for the Gateway to expose the TURN server on UDP:3478 to clients.
+Once the Gateway resource is installed into Kubernetes, STUNner will create a Kubernetes LoadBalancer for the Gateway to expose the TURN server on UDP:3478 to clients.
 It can take up to a minute for Kubernetes to allocate a public external IP for the service.

 Wait until Kubernetes assigns an external IP and store the external IP assigned by Kubernetes to
 STUNner in an environment variable for later use.